SAMTOMINDUSTRYS/stex2-blog/README.md

 * `io` -- I didn't like the suggestion of using the `services` module to house Repositories and UoWs as found in the Cosmic Python examples as they didn't seem to fit my personal interpretation of a service, so I created an `io` module to organise "input and output things".
 I imagine message parsing and file handling will all live in here too
 * `adapters` -- following the "Ports and Adapters" ethos, this code is responsible for plugging frameworks, ORMs and other such external matters into the application

+The most interesting thing about this exercise was that I quite quickly realised the `Exchange` domain entity was in fact a service layer (offering exchange-related functionality) to the `main.py` application entrypoint.
+If nothing else, merely thinking about what a cleaner architecture looks like will encourage picking better domain abstractions and make the responsibilities of intra-application services more obvious.

 I figured it would be easiest to abstract how the `Stocks` are stored first as they aren't touched very often.
 There are plenty of (sometimes conflicting) examples of writing a Repository and UoW, and I became a little frustrated with trying to do "the right thing" first time.

+To quote an earlier commit message:

+> Feels like a lot of effort to manage a dictionary but I trust we'll get payoff in the future...

 The main thing that sticks from the three books I have read so far is the principle of inverting dependencies.